Nicaragua: Sports

 Baseball is the most popular sport in Nicaragua.
 Although some professional Nicaraguan baseball teams have recently folded, the country still enjoys a strong tradition of American-style baseball.

 Baseball was introduced to Nicaragua during the 19th century.
 In the Caribbean coast, locals from Bluefields were taught how to play baseball in 1888 by Albert Addlesberg, a retailer from the United States.
 Baseball did not catch on in the Pacific coast until 1891 when a group of mostly college students from the United States formed "La Sociedad de Recreo" (Society of Recreation) where they played various sports, baseball being the most popular.

-Nicaragua has had its share of MLB players, including shortstop Everth Cabrera and pitcher Vicente Padilla, but the most notable is Dennis Martínez, who was the first baseball player from Nicaragua to play in Major League Baseball.
+Nicaragua has had its share of MLB players, including shortstop Everth Cabrera, pitcher Vicente Padilla, and pitcher Jonathan Loáisiga, but the most notable is Dennis Martínez, who was the first baseball player from Nicaragua to play in Major League Baseball.
 He became the first Latin-born pitcher to throw a perfect game, and the 13th in the major league history, when he played with the Montreal Expos against the Dodgers at Dodger Stadium in 1991.

-Boxing is the second most popular sport in Nicaragua.
+Boxing is the second-most popular sport in Nicaragua.
 The country has had world champions such as Alexis Argüello and Ricardo Mayorga as well as Román González.
 Recently, football has gained popularity.
 The Dennis Martínez National Stadium has served as a venue for both baseball and football.
 The first ever national football-only stadium in Managua, the Nicaragua National Football Stadium, was completed in 2011.

 Nicaragua's national basketball team had some recent success as it won the silver medal at the 2017 Central American Games.
+They will be taking part in the FIBA AmeriCup for the first time when Nicaragua hosts in 2025.

 Nicaragua featured national teams in beach volleyball that competed at the 2018–2020 NORCECA Beach Volleyball Continental Cup in both the women's and the men's sections.